 Neural machine translation (NMT) is a state-of-the-art technique for translation.
 Our previous article on translating text in Python covered the two most common ways of getting started with translations.
 The first was utilising an API like Google Translate.
 These services tend to all implement NMT and are more accurate than the other models discussed in the article.
 This article covers the basics of neural machine translation, how it works, the different types and the libraries you can use to implement these techniques.

 What is neural machine translation?

-A neural network is used in neural machine translation (NMT), which translates text from one language to another.
-NMT systems predict the best translation for a given input sentence after training on a large amount of data.
-As a result, they can work with a variety of languages and frequently produce translations that are more precise and sound natural than those made by earlier machine translation techniques.
-NMT systems, which are used a lot in business, make up a big part of research in the field of natural language processing.
+A neural network is used in neural machine translation (NMT), translating text from one language to another.
+NMT systems predict the best translation for a given input sentence after training on large data.
+As a result, they can work with various languages and frequently produce more precise and sound natural translations than those made by earlier machine translation techniques.
+NMT systems, which are used a lot in business, make up a big part of research in natural language processing.